squirrel-prover/squirrel-prover/README.md

    ```

 5. You should then be able to build the software.
 The default target
-   builds the prover and testing binaries and runs tests:
+   builds the prover, which is then available as `squirrel` in the
+   toplevel directory:

    ```
    make